Generic Name: Alprazolam Extended-Release Tablets (al PRAY zoe lam)

 - If you have been taking Xanax XR (alprazolam extended-release tablets) for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
 This is known as tolerance.
 Call your doctor if Xanax XR (alprazolam extended-release tablets) stops working well.
 Do not take more than ordered.

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Xanax XR (alprazolam extended-release tablets) affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Xanax XR (alprazolam extended-release tablets) affects you.

 - Avoid drinking alcohol while taking Xanax XR (alprazolam extended-release tablets).